 Parking: Free parking at Temple Park

-The quaint market, started in 2013, offers eight to 10 vendors featuring produce, smoothies, Venezuelan chicha, kettle corn, coconut water, fruits, orchids and plant designs.
-New this year is a photo station.
+The quaint market started in 2013, offers eight to 10 vendors featuring produce, smoothies, Venezuelan chicha, kettle corn, coconut water, fruits, orchids, and plant designs.

 When to go: 11 a.m.–5 p.m., every Sunday, year-round